Skip to main content

 Underfloor heating pros and cons

-Another advantage is that your central heating can run at a lower temperature, saving you money.
-This is because the distribution area for the heat is much bigger than with a system with radiators.
+Another advantage is that because of the large surface area your central heating can run at a lower temperature, saving you money.

 For the system to provide adequate heat and be cost-effective, it is critical to ensure your property is well insulated and draught-proofed.
 This will minimise heat loss and reduce the heating up time.